codepath/android_guides/Google-Cloud-Messaging.md

         // Explicitly specify that GcmMessageHandler will handle the intent.
         ComponentName comp = new ComponentName(context.getPackageName(),
                 GcmMessageHandler.class.getName());
-        // Start the service, keeping the device awake while it is launching. startWakefulService(context, (intent.setComponent(comp)));
+        // Start the service, keeping the device awake while it is executing. startWakefulService(context, (intent.setComponent(comp)));
+        // Return successful
         setResultCode(Activity.RESULT_OK);
     }
 }